 Instructions

 - Melt the clarified butter over medium heat and cook the steaks, basting from time to time with the clarified butter.
-This part requires attention since each pan and size of steak is different, but take your steak off the heat about 10-15 degrees below where you like your steak to account for carryover cooking.
-Let the steak rest loosely covered with aluminum foil while you make the sauce (10-15 minutes).
+Cook for about 3-4 minutes per side.
+This part requires attention since each pan and size of steak is different, but take your steak off the heat about 10-15 degrees below where you like your steak to account for carryover cooking (see doneness guidelines in notes below).4 Tablespoons clarified butter, 2 small New York Strip steaks

-Make the Frites
+Finish the Frites (fries)

 Nutrition